 Pick great family books to read and discuss together.

-Families that play together (tag, hide and seek, kickball, board games or your favorites), stay together.
-A family that will spend at least one hour together playing will help make your life as a family man happier.
+Families that play together (tag, hide and seek, kickball, board games, or other favorites), stay together.
+Spending at least an hour together playing every week will help make your life as a family man happier.

 Huddle Up Question